 Skincare with efficacious botanical ingredients doesn't only come from brands with high price points or strictly natural formulations.
 Fourth Ray Beauty is ColourPop's sister skincare company, so it's no surprise they brought their "high quality for low prices" ethos over.
 This face milk uses strawberry seed, lotus, and almond oil along with strawberry in order to pack heavy nourishing effects into a very light product.
 Just a few drops help to soothe and condition skin.

 A product so good it frequently sells out is hard to find in beauty, unless you're talking about Peter Thomas Roth's under-eye patches.
 Those sell out all the time.
 Infused with hyaluronic acid, ceramides, and, of course, marshmallow root, these are perfect for mornings when you're dry and dehydrated—no water bottle necessary (although you should still always drink water).
-As a bonus, these contain caffeine, so they de-puff tired eyes.
+As a bonus, these contain caffeine meant to de-puff tired eyes.

 Whatever you're expecting this face wash to feel like, it doesn't.
 But that's probably a good thing.
 Instead of being thin and milky, it's actually surprisingly velvety due to the inclusion of various plant extracts and oils.
 Non-stripping but also not greasy, it's a cleanser that those with even the most sensitive of skin can (and should) use.